 For crashes rather than a general slowdown, extensions or even particular websites are more likely to be the cause.
 If you’re running a beta version of your browser, try switching back to the stable channel to see if this helps to clear up the issues.

 Anything else on your system could be causing compatibility problems too.
 Did you just install a printer that crashes browsers instantly?
 Are you sure?
-Unfortunately it’s not very easy to work out exactly what other factor might be involved, beyond uninstalling and reinstalling all your hardware devices and software programs one by one and trying your browser software again each time.
+Unfortunately, it’s not very easy to work out exactly what other factors might be involved, beyond uninstalling and reinstalling all your hardware devices and software programs one by one and trying your browser software again each time.

-Pop-up windows are an unavoidable part of the web, especially when online regulations have changed, but if you’re noticing a sudden abundance of them then it’s possible that a malware or adware program has taken root on your computer.
+Pop-up windows are an unavoidable part of the web, especially when online regulations change, but if you’re noticing a sudden abundance of them, then it’s possible that a malware or adware program has taken root on your computer.

-The culprit might have installed itself as an extension or as a separate program, or it might be completely hidden from view—use whatever antivirus software you’ve got installed to run a thorough scan for problems, and for an extra sweep run a no-install, on-demand scanner as well (like Microsoft Safety Scanner or ClamWin Portable).
+The culprit might have installed itself as an extension or as a separate program, or it might be completely hidden from view.
+Use whatever antivirus software you have installed to run a thorough scan for problems, and for an extra sweep, run a no-install, on-demand scanner (like Microsoft Safety Scanner or ClamWin Portable).

-We’ve solved problems like this in the past by purging our browser of cookies and cached data, so follow the instructions we laid out in tip 1 if you’re still having problems with overbearing pop-up windows.
-An ad-blocker app might help you to reign in some of the worst offenders and maybe identify the root cause at the time same, but just remember to whitelist your favorite sites.
+We’ve solved problems like this in the past by purging our browser of cookies and cached data, so follow the instructions we laid out in the first tip in this list if you’re still having problems with overbearing pop-up windows.
+An ad-blocker app might help you to rein in some of the worst offenders and maybe identify the root cause at the same time, but just remember to whitelist your favorite sites.

-All these options should be enabled by default in your browser, but it’s possible that you’ve deliberately or inadvertently switched them off.
-You can find official help online for making sure these media plug-ins are enabled: Click through for Google Chrome, Mozilla Firefox, or Apple Safari.
-In Microsoft Edge, open the app menu then pick Settings and View advanced settings.
+The relevant options should be enabled by default in your browser, but it’s possible that you’ve deliberately or inadvertently switched them off.
+You can find official help online for making sure these media plug-ins are enabled: Click through for Google Chrome or Mozilla Firefox tips, which you can also adapt and apply to Edge and Safari.

-If the problems persist then it’s back to our old troubleshooting fall-backs: the browser cache update, reset, and full uninstall and reinstall that we mentioned back in tip 1.
+If the problems persist, then it’s back to our old troubleshooting fall-backs: the browser cache update, reset, and full uninstall and reinstall that we mentioned back in the first tip.
 Third-party extensions can also interfere with the way media is displayed on the page, especially if they’re doing something like blocking ads or modifying content, so that’s another possible cause to troubleshoot.

 When your homepage keeps changing without your permission, even after you’ve set it back several times, this is a sure sign that an extension or a rogue piece of malware is ignoring your wishes and directing you somewhere else—possibly to a site that’s built to earn affiliate clicks, or to further infect your computer.

-Using the steps we outlined in tip 1 and tip 6, shut down any browser add-ons you aren’t sure about, and get a thorough security scan of your computer up and running (with the help of on-demand scanners like Windows Safety Scanner and ClamWin Portable if you deem it necessary).
+Using the steps we outlined in the first and the seventh tips above, shut down any browser add-ons you aren’t sure about, and get a thorough security scan of your computer up and running (and maybe seek the help of on-demand scanners like Windows Safety Scanner and ClamWin Portable).

-If that’s not enough to make your choice of homepage stick, then a browser uninstall and reinstall (or reset in the case of Firefox) might be enough to clear out whatever’s getting in the way of the browser settings.
+If that’s not enough to make your choice of homepage stick, then a browser uninstall and reinstall (or a settings reset, if the option is available) might be enough to clear out whatever’s getting in the way of the browser settings.